oswaldobapvicjr/performetrics/README.md

     sw.start();
     ```

-    > **Note:** A single call to the factory method `Stopwatch.createStarted()` may create a started stopwatch for convenience.
+    > **Note:** A single call to the factory method `Stopwatch.createStarted()` provides a new, started stopwatch for convenience.

-3. Execute the code to be profiled and then stop the counters (optional):
+3. Execute the code to be profiled and then stop the timing session:

     ```java
     sw.stop();